rapid7/insightconnect-plugins/plugins/azure_sentinel/help.md

 ```
 #### Create or Update Incident

-This action this action creates or updates an incident.
+This action creates or updates an incident.
 ##### Input

 |Name|Type|Default|Required|Description|Enum|Example|